top of page

 Joint Dysfunction

-The temporomandibular joint (TMJ) itself can be affected by conditions such as arthritis, disc dislocation within the joint (disc displacement), or injury.
+The TMJ itself can be affected by conditions such as arthritis, disc dislocation within the joint (disc displacement), or injury.
 These conditions can lead to altered movement patterns, pain, and inflammation in the joint.

 Injury